-Public Health Sciences: Specialization in Health Promotion (PhD)
+Public Health Sciences: Specialization in Health Promotion and Behavioral Sciences (PhD)

-Doctor of Philosophy in Public Health Sciences specialization in Health Promotion (PHSCPHDHP)
+Doctor of Philosophy in Public Health Sciences, specialization in Health Promotion and Behavioral Sciences

 Unit: School of Public Health and Information Sciences (GH)

 Academic Plan Code(s): PHSCPHDHP

 The PhD in Public Health Sciences, specialization in Health Promotion and Behavioral Sciences program at the University of Louisville, School of Public Health and Information Sciences is designed to prepare students for careers in higher education, upper level management positions in government and private nonprofit health agencies, and research positions with universities, government agencies and in the private sector.
 In addition to gaining a solid foundation in the theories and concepts of the discipline, students also achieve competency as independent researchers.